-NOTE: After removing the magazine cap (see below) avoid pulling the fore end forward, since doing so will pull the action free of the receiver and necessitate reassembly.
+NOTE: After removing the magazine cap (see below) avoid pulling the forend forward, since doing so will pull the action free of the receiver and necessitate reassembly.

 - Check the barrel.
 The bore and chamber must be clean and free of obstructions. - Unscrew the fore-end cap from the magazine tube. (fig 1) - Partially slide the barrel breech into the receiver (fig 2) ensuring that the barrel hanger slides over the end of the magazine tube. (fig 3) - Allow the barrel breech to push past the breech bolt and seat fully. - Screw the magazine cap onto the magazine tube and tighten completely.
-You will feel a ratcheting as the cap tightens fully against the barrel hanger. (fig 4) - Pull the fore end completely to the rear, and then forward.
-The gun is now cocked.
+You will feel a ratcheting as the cap tightens fully against the barrel hanger. (fig 4) - Pull the forend completely to the rear, and then forward.
+The gun is now cocked, and the action should be locked closed

-CAUTION: Failure of the action to close indicates improper assembly.
+CAUTION: Failure of the action to lock closed indicates improper assembly.